LockBall/floatfixlib_VHDL1993/README.md

 ## Explanation

-Quartus used to support VHDL-2008 prior to version 17.
+Quartus support for VHDL-2008 is complicated and limited.
+It is intentionally further limited past version 17 and has different limitation across tiers (lite, std, pro).
-Intel decided to monetise this in a despicable manner that is terrible for students and small developers.
+This is further complicated by device support across tiers. e.g. if you want max10 and VHDL-2008 you need standard, not lite or pro and the correct version.
+Even then support is limited.
 They proceeded to remove versions of Quartus prior to 17 from available downloads.

 [Is Intel really cutting VHDL-2008 support from Quartus Prime Lite?](https://community.intel.com/t5/Intel-Quartus-Prime-Software/Is-Intel-really-cutting-VHDL-2008-support-from-Quartus-Prime/td-p/699141)